Updated: Thursday, October 12, 2017 7:59 pm EDT

-Robert Lynn Pruett is scheduled to be executed at 6 pm CDT, on Thursday, October 12, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-Thirty-seven-year-old Robert was convicted of killing 37-year-old correctional officer Daniel Nagle, on December 17, 1999, while Robert was serving a life sentence at the McConnell Unit in Beeville, Texas.
+Robert Lynn Pruett's execution is scheduled to occur at 6 pm CDT, on Thursday, October 12, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+Thirty-eight-year-old Robert was convicted of killing 37-year-old correctional officer Daniel Nagle, on December 17, 1999, while Robert was serving a life sentence at the McConnell Unit in Beeville, Texas.
 Robert has spent the last 16 years of his life on Texas’ death row.

 Robert grew up poor, often going hungry.
 He and his family frequently moved while he was a child.
 Robert was friends with gang members and frequently used drugs and alcohol while growing up.
 His mother worked hard and his father was gone during the early years of his life.
 Eventually they got back together.
 As a teenager, Robert and his friends began stealing from people's houses.
 During one of these robberies, when Robert was 15, he and his friends were caught by a neighbor.
 They fled the house and attempted to hide their stolen goods, including rifles.
 Robert was caught and sent to a juvenile detention center.
 Robert returned home on a very strict parole and warned to not get in any more trouble.

 Upon returning home, Robert was informed by his friends that his neighbor, Ray Yarborough, had taken one of the guns he and his friends had stolen.
 Robert, who did not like Ray, asked for the weapon back.
 Ray denied having the weapon.
 The two argued but did not resolve the problem.
 Robert informed his brother and father about the argument.
 They all agreed to do nothing so as to not stir up trouble.